Chapter Three

 Her fear washed away.

-“NO!
-Stop!”
+“Stop!”
 One of the men cried.

 Dazed by the light, Fable glanced back at her pursuers.
 The larger man was racing towards her, a real gun in his hand.

 She stumbled backward, her backpack bumping against the lamppost.
 A warmth swept over Fable’s body.
-She could feel it pulsing through her, filling her with a sensation she didn’t understand.
+She could feel it running through her, filling her with a sensation she didn’t understand.
 She looked at her hands, her eyes widening.

 She was glowing.